vasilii-kovalev/issue-tracker/documentation/role-based-permission-control.md

 ## Resources

-"Resource" is an entity regulated by the user's permissions.
+Resource is an entity regulated by the user's permissions.

 ### Available resources